zbigniew54/envo/README.md

 ![screen_04](https://github.com/zbigniew54/envo/assets/132487185/322c4078-f0e1-48b1-8062-ee7e30821289)

 The „AI” used in this app is a „u-net” type architecture with some custom modifications I made.
 It took a me a few months of training, testing and research to make it work efficiently but I am quite satisfied with results.
-It has **18 milions parameters** and creates **512x512 masks** for face, hair and background simultaneously.
+It has **18 millions parameters** ("neurons") and creates **512x512 masks** for face, hair and background simultaneously.
 Moreover **each mask is 8 bit** while most segmentation models output only 1 bit masks marking each pixel as either positive or negative.
-This creates ugly aliased edges and it can't handle fequent cases like transparent objects (ie hair).
+This creates ugly aliased edges and it can't handle transparent objects (ie hair).
 This is why I needed a custom model.

 I implemented it from scratch in Python (with Keras/Tensorflow) and trained it on a dataset of **3500 images** I prepared mostly myself.
 I took about 500 of those phograps myself.
 Other images come from public datasets for which I made segmentation masks.
 It was a lot of work but to finish it faster I used my older segmentation model that made coarse masks and I only had to manually correct its errors.